PKizzle/dns/README-dev.md

 If you have a bunch of values that certain types can take the are named: `ValueThing` and will need a `ValueToString`/`StringToValue` map or function. `Thing` may or may not be capitalized.
 E.g. we have `RcodeScucces` and `ClassINET`.

+## Returning error from pack function

+Historically they returned `len(msg), err`, but nothing is done with that length, so slowly they are converted back into `return off, err`.